The G.I. Go Fund

 The GI Go Fund was founded in 2006 following the death of Army Lt.
 Seth Dvorin, a

-close friend to the organization’s co-founders, from wounds he suffered while
+close friend to the organization’s co-founders, from an IED blast in Iraq.
+The

 As we came to understand the magnitude of the problems that plagued the veterans’

 world, we began to expand our efforts, working with veterans to help them collect their

 VA benefits, provide financial assistance to low income and homeless veterans, and

 assist in their search for steady employment and the college of their choice.
 Since then,